vezzi/FRC_align/README.md

 DESCRIPTION
 ==============
- FRCcurve is a package containing tools to process bam files in order to evaluate and analyze de novo assembly/assemblers and identify Structural Variations suspicious genomics regions.
-The tools have been already successfully applied in several de novo and resequencing projects.
+ FRCbam is a tool able to evaluate and analyze de novo assembly/assemblers.
+The tool has been already successfully applied in several de novo .

- This package contains two tools:

-1. FRCbam: tool to compute Feature Response Curves in order to validate and rank assemblies and assemblers
+ FRCbam: tool to compute Feature Response Curves in order to validate and rank assemblies and assemblers
-2. FindTranslocations: tool to identify  chromosomal rearrangements using Mate Pairs

 FRCbam